nimwijetunga/Crypto-Consensus/README.md

 git clone git@github.com:nimwijetunga/hack-the-valley-app.git
 ```

-Start the Express JS service (Allows the server to communicate with the web app using local host)
+Start the Express JS service (text_analytics.js file) which allows the server to communicate with the web app using local host

 ```
 npm start